islam-education/islam-education/docs/basic-knowledge/five-pillars.md

 5) Pilgrimage (Hajj) <br>

-## Shahada (Declaration of Faith)
+## 1 Shahada (Declaration of Faith)

 The Shahada is the foundation of Islam.

-It states:
+It states:<br>
-“I testify that there is no deity worthy of worship except Allah, and I testify that Muhammad is the Messenger of Allah.”
+<b> “I testify that there is no deity worthy of worship except Allah, and I testify that Muhammad is the Messenger of Allah.” </b>

-Arabic transliteration: ("Ash-hadu an la ilaha illa Allah, Wa ash-hadu anna Muhammadan Rasulu-Allah.")
+Arabic transliteration: <br>

-Meaning
+<b>("Ash-hadu an la ilaha illa Allah, Wa ash-hadu anna Muhammadan Rasulu-Allah.")</b>

-The Shahada affirms:
+The Shahada affirms:<br>
-- absolute monotheism
+- absolute monotheism<br>
-- rejection of all forms of idol worship
+- rejection of all forms of idol worship<br>
-- acceptance of divine guidance through prophets (like Muhammad, Jesus, Abraham, Moses, Noah, ...)
+- acceptance of divine guidance through prophets (like Muhammad, Jesus, Abraham, Moses, Noah, ...)<br>

 By sincerely affirming this belief, a person enters Islam and all their previous sins are forgiven.
 These Muslims are also called "Reverts" because they returned to the previous state of beeing a Muslim.
 (Muslims believe everybody is born as a Muslim)